-A number of services have their own specific social media accounts to include:
+A number of services have their own specific social media accounts and these include:

-- MDDC Housing
+- Mid Devon Housing

-- Community Safety Partnership

 - Tiverton Pannier Market

 - Electric Nights Streetfood

-- Mid Devon Leisure
+- Mid Devon Leisure (one main page and three separate pages, one for each site)

 - Culm Garden Village

 - Mid Devon Business

+- Visit Mid Devon

-Staff within these services respond to their own notifications, however with the use of Business Manager for Facebook, the Communications team can access and publish posts onto these pages, where urgent action is required and the relevant page editor is absent.
+Staff within these services respond to their own notifications, however, with the use of Meta Business Suite for Facebook, the Communications team can access and publish posts onto these pages, where urgent action is required and the relevant page editor is absent.
 (This does not apply to Twitter, for which there is no Business Manager equivalent).